null

 • Generic or vague environmental claims such as “eco-friendly,” “natural,” or “climate neutral” without substantiated proof (e.g., a life cycle assessment)

-• Use of offset programs alone to claim products have a neutral, limited, or positive impact on the environment
+• Use of offsetting schemes to claim that products have a limited, neutral, or positive impact on the environment, without other meaningful sustainability efforts

 • Sustainability labels not based on approved certifications established by trusted authorities such as ISO, Ecolabel, or EPD